 - Use the tips of your first two fingers (not your thumb) to press lightly over the blood vessels on your wrist.

 - Count your pulse for 15 seconds and multiply by 4 to find your beats per minute.

 Heart rate monitors use sensors located on a chest strap or on your wrist.
 Chest straps give more accurate readings.
 Wrist monitors are more convenient.
-Some of the most popular wrist monitors (also known as trackers) are Fitbit, Polar and Garmin.
+Some of the most popular wrist monitors (also known as trackers) are the Apple Watch and Fitbit.

-“There’s no right or wrong way,” he said.
-‘It’s good to get involved with your healthcare.
-Get invested in yourself.
 For some people, exercising is a lifestyle change after years of not doing it.
 Lifestyle changes are hard.
 But you will benefit.
-Just get out there.”
+Just get out there.